dcond007/Windows-Auto-Theme-Switching/README.md

 # Windows-Theme-Scheduler
-Change windows app and system theme to light or dark mode using Task Scheduler
+Change windows app and system theme to light or dark mode using the Task Scheduler

 Add a task schedluer for light mode, and another for dark mode.
 Script can be set to run at a time, for an automatic effect. <br />